 Segregation manifests itself in various aspects of the social and economic structure.
 In housing markets, there is a substantial degree of residential segregation by income across school districts.
-Despite the civil rights legislation, especially the Fair Housing Act of 1968, residential racial segregation persists in many cities in the United States.
+Despite the civil rights legislation, especially the Fair Housing Act of 1968, residential racial segregation persists in many cities in the United States (Cutler, Glaeser and Vigdor 1999).
 Metropolitan areas, such as Detroit and Chicago, have become what a pop tune describes as "chocolate city, vanilla suburbs" (Farley et al (1978), Farley and Frey (1994)).
 Furthermore, sociological studies of marriage markets across cultures (Kalmijn (1991), Smits, Ultee and Lammers (1998)) show that people have a tendency to match on social origins (the ascriptive dimension of status homogamy), as well as on educational attainments (the achievement dimension of status homogamy).

 Segregation also occurs when forming communities for social interactions.
 In these situations, people choose with whom they interact.
 Book clubs, bowling leagues and country clubs are traditional forms of social communities.
 More recently, cyberspace has become the home of thousands of online communities, i.e., groups of people who meet to share information, discuss mutual interests, play games and carry out business.
-Many of them, such as the Usenet,1 have no central authority.
+Many of them, such as the Usenet, have no central authority.
 Instead, the formation and maintenance of these online communities are completely voluntary.
 Many online groups provide not only information exchange, but also companionship, social support and a sense of belonging.
 For example, while the majority of users of "SeniorNet" report joining the Net to seek information, 47 percent also join to find companionship (Wellman and Gulia 1999).
 Such social communities lead to several interesting questions.
 How do these communities emerge?
 How do they evolve over time?
 Who joins which community?

 Economists have long been interested in who interacts/trades with whom and how clubs form to facilitate interaction and trade.
-The earliest such work can be attributed to Becker (1973), who predicts the perfect assortative matching equilibrium in a matching model without search frictions.
-Based on this work, Mortensen (1982), Diamond (1982) and Pissarides (1990) developed a decentralized matching framework with search frictions.
+The earliest such work can be attributed to Becker (1973), who predicts that, without search frictions, perfect assortative matching arises when agents productively interact in a complementary fashion.
+Based on this work, Mortensen (1982), Diamond (1982) and Pissarides (1990) develope a decentralized matching framework with search frictions.
 This framework has proved to be a useful tool in labor economics, macroeconomics and monetary theory.
 Examples include the decision of a worker and a firm to enter into a employment relationship; the decision of a man and a woman to marry; and the decision of a buyer and a seller to complete a transaction.
 These models make clear equilibrium predictions of who matches with whom and whether agents with higher productivity spend more or less time searching than those with lower productivity before finding a suitable match.
+In particular, they predict that agents apply a threshold strategy, i.e. they accept types above a certain threshold and reject lower types.
+Furthermore, the thresholds are increasing in the types.
+Since higher types do not accept types below certain threshold, unsuccessful matches occur.
+The reduction of unsuccessful matches motivates a new stream of studies on matching and segregation.